 If you are interested in finding materials on any topic relating to Chattanooga, the Tennessee Valley, or the University, we encourage you to begin by searching the following resources:

 If you are unable to find the information you need and want to ensure you are not missing any potential resources, use our Ask an Archivist service to send a detailed description of your research need to Special Collections.
 Include relevant dates, locations, names, and formats desired.
 An archivist or librarian in Special Collections will respond to your request for information within 5 business days.

-It is not uncommon for the historical record and archival repositories to have significant gaps.
+It is common for the historical record and archival repositories to have significant gaps.
 If you haven't already, consider contacting the librarians in the Local History unit of the Chattanooga Public Library.
-You could also trying searching ArchiveGrid, Digital Public Library of America, and Library of Congress Digital Collections, including Chronicling America: Historic American Newspapers.
+In addition to the resources at the Chattanooga Public Library, the following digital repositories may also have relevant holdings:

 Plan Your Visit

 You have searched our Finding Aids, Digital Collections, CHC Online, Rare Books, and Scholar, and found some relevant resources that you would like to see in person.
 Here's what you need to know to make the most of your visit.

 Special Collections strongly encourages appointments for all researchers, including students, faculty, and staff.
 We will give researchers who make appointments priority for limited seating in Special Collections.
 Otherwise, researchers will be served in the George Connor Reading Room (LIB 439) on a first come, first served basis.
 Researchers using Special Collections material may displace visitors who are not using materials housed in the repository.

 - I am not a member of the UTC community.
 May I access your books and collections?